 Snowshoe Around Lake Louise

-Every year as the lake freezes over, it is blanketed in a heavy layer of snow.
+You’ll be hard-pressed to find a more scenic location in the world for a snowshoe than Lake Louise.
+Every year, as the lake freezes over, it is blanketed in a heavy layer of snow.
 Take advantage of the winter trails along the lakeside, or hire a local guide.

 The most popular snowshoe is along the Northern side of Lake Louise, but you can also head up to Mirror Lake or over to Paradise Creek.
 You can grab rentals at Wilson Sports in the village, or you can book a tour with Great Divide Nature Interpretation.